Kategori : Beasiswa S1 untuk Pelajar Insternasional

 The ambition of Nyenrode and its alumni is to keep the MBA classes and with that the Nyenrode network as international and diverse as possible.
 Sarwono Satrio, an Indonesian Nyenrode alumnus: "Indonesia and the Netherlands share a special cultural relationship, which is shaped by the historical ties between the two countries.
 In this tradition, it was a great experience for me to study at Nyenrode and built a network with fellow students that reaches around the globe.
 The career services department of Nyenrode really helped me in finding an interesting job at SATOIL Oilfield Service."

 On average, all Nyenrode scholarships are worth 10,000 euros and include guidance by a mentor of Nyenrode alumni or the sponsoring company.
 To win a scholarship, potential students must meet specific demands, such as writing a business plan or giving a presentation on entrepreneurship.
-Have a look at
+Have a look at www.nyenrode.nl and the 60 scholarships website for a complete overview and the specific conditions of all the scholarships.

 About the International MBA program